Black circle with three figures, a heart above them.

-About Gotha Rural Settlement Association Our Mission Statement
+About Gotha Rural Settlement Association

 The mission of the Association is to provide leadership, education, preservation, enhancement and revitalization of the historical character, attributes of and historical resources of Gotha, Florida, and advocate and provide for their protection, enhancement and use by the public for the collective good of the community.